-At Cooper Perry we provide a range of opportunities throughout the two year rolling programme to ensure all children in Nursery and Reception develop a love of learning, resilience and independence.
+At Cooper Perry we provide a range of opportunities throughout the the EYFS to ensure all children in Nursery and Reception develop a love of learning, resilience and independence.

 - To prepare children to reach the Early Learning Goals at the end of the Foundation Stage and ensure children make at least good progress from their starting points.